Hugo Lloris injury: Tottenham goalkeeper stretchered off in agony after suffering serious injury in gifting Brighton the lead | Goal.com

 The Frenchman dropped what appeared a routine catch from a cross from the left, allowing Neal Maupay to nod into the empty net from right underneath the crossbar.

-Lloris then fell to the ground and was clearly in significant discomfort, with the Spurs goalkeeper receiving oxygen and eventually being stretchered off, to be replaced by Paulo Gazzaniga.
+Lloris then fell to the ground and was clearly in significant discomfort, with the Spurs goalkeeper receiving oxygen and eventually being stretchered off, to be replaced by Paulo Gazzaniga after a lengthy delay.

 BT Sport reported that Lloris was screaming as he left the field on a stretcher and that, after being given morphine, he has been rushed straight to hospital for further treatment.

-It remains unclear exactly what injury the France international suffered, although it would appear he has suffered major damage to his arm after he fell following the dropped catch.
+It remains unclear exactly what the injury is, although it would appear the France international has suffered major damage to his arm after he fell following the dropped catch.

 The incident and subsequent goal happened inside the first three minutes of the first half and was the fastest Brighton have found the net in their Premier League history.